ArukalaShreya/CODSOFT/README.md

 # CODSOFT
-Projects for the Completion of Internship.
+Projects given by the platform to Complete the Internship .